Leyland P76: New Zealand and the end of the line

 The Leyland plant at Zetland closed in October 1974, and production of the P76 ceased, although CKD (completely-knocked-down) assembly continued in Petone, New Zealand, in exchange for NZ-assembled Rover P6s that were shipped to Australia.
 In New Zealand, the P76 was successfully sold in V8 form only in Deluxe, Super and Executive forms, until August 1976.
 Other P76s were imported into NZ as complete cars.
 NZ-built P76s can be identified by a 'Z' stamped onto the chassis plate immediately after the 076 model designation – i.e. 076Z.
 After production ended, surplus V8s were sold off by local distributor New Zealand Motor Corporation, and were popular as boat engines.

 Leyland Australia produced 56 or more Force 7 coupés, the majority of which were crushed at the factory to enhance the value of the eight that Leyland auctioned in 1975.
 All of them still exist, and are regularly driven by their private owners.
 Another car, an Omega Navy one with white trim, was sent to Britain and used by Lord Stokes for some time.
 It was later sold to a private collector, who later sold the car to a collector in New Zealand, which is where it resides now.
 Another one is at the National Motor Museum, Birdwood in South Australia, on permanent loan from Leyland Australia.

+After P76 production ended, it was reported that an unnamed Venezuelan company had expressed interest in buying the production line and build the car in that country, albeit with a different engine.

 A smaller, medium-sized car was also planned, called the "P82".
 Styling for that car became a competition between Michelotti and Leyland Australia's own design department.
 In 1982, claims were made in some motoring media that Leyland in Britain had decided on Michelotti's version, but the ex-head of Leyland Australia's design department was unaware of any such decision.
 The car was intended to replace the Morris Marina in Australia, but only one prototype and some styling mock-ups were ever produced.
 At least two experimental V6 engines were made, one being based on a cut-down Rover V8 of about 2.6 L capacity, and another based on the actual P76 V8 motor at about 3.3 L. Conceived as a high volume/profit car, the P82 was supposed to have many body styles over the same basic structure, and was to be offered in 4, V6 and V8 forms, dependent on body style.
 After the Australian plant closed, the prototype car was reported to have been sent to Rover in Britain for examination before being destroyed.
 Just before the plant closure in 1974, and its subsequent takeover by the Australian military, Leyland Australia's styling department were still working on the P82 styling, and one single 1/5 scale clay model of the P82 survives, in the sedan "short front and rear" variant.